DTM-Tools/exome_v1.0/documentation/sampleCommands.md

 * Expected names of reference genome file, and expected names for ANNOVAR output files: refer to the 'Input File Format' section in _/documentation/softwareDescription.md_ for further details.
 * Set the filter tresholds in _ChromoList.csv_ and _ChromoInDelList.csv_ that are appropriate for your dataset.
-* If your reference genome names chromosomes as 'chr1','chr2','chr3', etc (rather than '1','2','3', etc), edit the source code accordingly: refer to 'Input File Format' section in in _/documentation/softwareDescription.md_ for further details.
+* If your reference genome names chromosomes as 'chr1', 'chr2', 'chr3', etc (rather than '1', '2', '3', etc), edit the source code accordingly.
+Refer to 'Input File Format' section in in _/documentation/softwareDescription.md_ for further details.

 Docker container build command: